-For the fouth year already the largest Russian language newspaper "Segodņa"(Today) in collaboration with magazine "Ljublju" and the charity fund organized essay competition for schoolchildren.
+For the fifth year already the largest Russian language newspaper "Segodņa" (Today) in collaboration with magazine "Ljublju" and the charity fund organized essay competition for schoolchildren.
 Professional educators - Russian language and literature teacher association members actively participated in it.
 Essay topics offered to each of three age groups is developing not only language skills, but also personality development.
+The number of participants in the competition continues to grow every year.